james-hyeok-kim/Paper_Review_KR.io/Diffusion/논문리뷰_All are Worth Words, A ViT Backbone for Diffusion Models (U-ViT).md

 ---
 layout: post
-title: "[논문리뷰]  All are Worth Words: A ViT Backbone for Diffusion Models (U-ViT)"
+title: "논문리뷰_All are Worth Words, A ViT Backbone for Diffusion Models (U-ViT)"
 ---

 #  All are Worth Words: A ViT Backbone for Diffusion Models (U-ViT) - 2